Permissionless-Software-Foundation/psf-js-examples/bch-js/wallet/README.md

 sent to the receiving address you entered above.

-##applications/wallet/send-WIF
+## send-wif.js

-Exactly the same as the above 'wallet/send-bch' function above, except it uses the WIF (Wallet Import Format) in place of the mnemonic in the "wallet.json" file to send the BCH.
+This is the same as the above 'send-bch' example above, except it uses the WIF (Wallet Import Format) private key in place of the mnemonic in the "wallet.json" file to send the BCH.
 This is just another way of signing the transaction as proof of ownership of the wallet and containing addresses.

-NOTE: the .js file has to be opened, and your receiving address has to be changed from: const RECV_ADDR = `` to const RECV_ADDR = 'YourBCHwalletHereInQuotes'
+*NOTE*: the .js file has to be opened, and your receiving address has to be changed from:

+- `const RECV_ADDR = ''`

+to

+- `const RECV_ADDR = 'YourBCHwalletHereInQuotes'`

+*NOTE:* the .js file is defaulted to sending 1000 satoshis.
+Edit this line:

+- `const SATOSHIS_TO_SEND = 1000`

-NOTE: the .js file is defaulted to sending 1000 satoshis.
-Edit this line: const SATOSHIS_TO_SEND = 1000 to any number you wish, above 546 satoshis, to send that amount of satoshis to the receiving address you entered above.
+to any number you wish, above 546 satoshis, to send that amount of satoshis to the receiving address you entered above.

-##applications/wallet/consolidate-utxos
+## consolidate-utxos

 After having multiple transactions into and out of your "wallet.json" address, you may wish to combine all of the UTXOs into one single UTXO.
 This is done